Steffy Forrester: Critical and viewer reception

 Wood's performance of Steffy has received acclaim, and she has become a fan favorite.
 On-Air On-Soaps said Wood had the "unique challenge" of making the despised character into a more complex and well-rounded one, who fans were rooting for, while also praising her as "one of the hardest working younger actresses in daytime today".
 Writing for Canyon News in July 2009, Tommy Garrett applauded Wood for making the role "believable" and noted that fans have "readily accepted her as the surviving twin of Ridge and Taylor's", saying: "Stepping into a role that has been played by more than one actress would be a very daunting task for a lesser actress.
 But Jacqueline has embraced the role and made it her own."
 Garrett enjoys Wood playing a story in which she is "shocked to learn things".
 While criticizing the material written for the character as being "often repetitive and silly", Sara Bibel of Xfinity opined in June 2012 that Wood is a "charismatic actress" who rises above the script to "deliver consistently interesting performances".
 In July 2012, Soaps in Depth commended Wood's performance, observing that "While her sexiness is a given, Wood has a way of bringing a cool, copacetic attitude to her scenes", while praising her ability to infuse "both melancholy and mirth" in her performance.
 In March 2015, Michael Logan of TV Insider called Steffy "that maddeningly complicated sexbomb".

+In 2022, Charlie Mason from Soaps She Knows placed Steffy 5th on his ranked list of The Bold and the Beautiful's Best of the Best Characters Ever, commenting "The term "red-hot mama" was all but coined for Jacqueline MacInnes Wood's fierce and feisty alter ego, a cool rider with an exterior that's as tough as leather and a heart that — despite how Liam treats it! — is as delicate as lace."